Can Production Costs Be Reduced by Vacuum Die Casting?

 2. Reduce production costs through vacuum die casting

 Vacuum die casting is a more complicated process than usual and involves a few extra steps.
 Vacuum-assisted systems, on the other hand, are usually more expensive.
-Therefore, vacuum die casting should be more expensive than traditional process. right?
+Therefore, vacuum die casting should be more expensive than the traditional process, right?
 But that's not quite true.
 Because vacuum die casting can greatly reduce defective parts in the production process.
 You can also offer thinner walls, allowing manufacturers to save more material as well.
 Therefore, production costs are also reduced due to less waste.
 There is another factor in the quality and strength of the part.
 There is no denying that die casting is the most cost-effective manufacturing method for mass-produced parts.
 But die casting is not suitable for ferrous metals.

 If you have very high strength requirements, you may need to cast ferrous metals with more expensive fabrication methods.
 Fortunately, vacuum die casting can make your parts suitable for heat treatment.
-Vacuum assisted aluminum die castings can be heat treated to significantly increase their strength.
+Vacuum-assisted aluminum die castings can be heat treated to significantly increase their strength.
 So you still get the economic advantages of aluminum die casting with vacuum die casting.

 3. Will vacuum die casting increase weldability?